Parameter Restrictions for the Sake of Identification: Is there Utility in Asserting that Perhaps a Restriction Holds?: Example 4: Estimating an Average Risk Difference with Possible Exposure Misclassification

 \subsection{Convenience Prior and Posterior}

-To organize prior specification and posterior computation across the multiple models at hand, it is helpful to specify a {\em convenience} prior distribution which in turn produces a convenience posterior distribution possessing a simple form.
-Then appropriate model-specific prior specifications and posterior calculations can be expressed in terms of tweaks to the convenience analysis.
+To organize prior specification and posterior computation across multiple models, it is helpful to specify a {\em convenience} prior distribution which in turn produces a convenience posterior distribution with a simple form.
+Appropriate model-specific prior specifications and posterior calculations can be expressed as tweaks to the convenience analysis.

 Let ${\cal P}_{d}$ be the space of probability vectors over $d$ mutually distinct and exhaustive outcomes, and let $\phi \in {\cal P}_{8}$ be the cell probabilities describing the distribution of $(C,X^{*},Y)$.
 We specify the convenience prior density on $\theta=(\phi,\lambda)$ to be $\pi_{*}(\phi,\lambda)=\pi_{*}(\phi) \pi_{*}(\lambda)$, where $\pi_{*}(\phi)$ is the $\mbox{Dirichlet}(1, \ldots, 1)$ density, while $\pi_{*}(\lambda)$ is the $\mbox{Uniform}(b,1)$ density, where hyperparameter $b$ is an {\em a priori} specified lower bound on the sensitivity of the exposure classification.
 For illustration, we take $b=0.5$ throughout.